 Corporate Activity.
 Corporate activity costs include but are not limited to corporate staff, insurance, data management systems, annual financial audit, software licenses, legal fees for corporate or organization-wide issues, occupancy, and shared communications projects.
 These costs are shared across all PaintCare programs and allocated relative to population.
-At the end of the year, the program's share of the corporate allocation was 8.1%, a reduction from previous years due to the addition of the Washington State program to the allocation calculation.
+At the end of the reporting year, the program's share of the corporate allocation was 9.1%.